The Win2PDF setup program creates a printer in the "Devices and Printers" folder named Win2Image.

 You can choose a number of optional actions to take after the document is created by selecting the check boxes.
 The options include:

 •View File - Opens the file in the default viewer after the file is created.
-For multiple page documents that create multiple image files, only the first page is opened.

 You can use the file save window to browse to a new location before saving the document.
 Win2Image remembers this location, and will use the same location the next time you create a document.